rfo909/CFT/doc/Reference.md

 Default shells are configured in CFT.props.

-### Force
+### Force as external

-For commands that are confused with CFT script or shell-like commands, we can *force* into running as external programs, by prefixing the line with an exclamation mark ("!"), so that that what follows should be Linux or Powershell command.
+For commands that are confused with CFT script or shell-like commands, we can *force* them into running as external programs, by prefixing the line with an exclamation mark ("!"), so that that what follows should be Linux or Powershell command.